 A guide by KG8MM to setup and configure the HamVOIP Allstar distribution for DINAH can be downloaded by clicking on the following link:

 DINAH is available as a simple parts kit (install 4 through-hole parts and complete final assembly) for $35 or completely assembled for $45.
+Shipping is $7.90 via USPS Priority Mail.
+Payment via Paypal is preferred.
 Send an email to email@example.com for ordering and delivery information.

 Support of DINAH is provided via the DINAH group at www.groups.io